gaultier/blog/making_my_debug_build_run_100_times_faster.md

             else if 60 ≤ i ≤ 79
               [..]
   ```
-  So it's trivial to unroll.
+  So it's trivial to unroll each section.
 We'll see that every implementation does the unrolling.

 ### The code